duneroadrunner/SaferCPlusPlus/README.md

 Besides zero-overhead pointers that enforce some of the necessary restrictions that would be imposed by a complete "static safety analyzer/enforcer", the library provides a reference counting pointer that's smaller and faster than `std::shared_ptr<>`, and (non-owning) unrestricted pointers that ensure memory safety via run-time checks.
 The latter two being not (yet) provided by the Guidelines Support Library, but valuable in the context of having to work around the somewhat [draconian restrictions](https://github.com/duneroadrunner/misc/blob/master/201/8/Jul/implications%20of%20the%20lifetime%20checker%20restrictions.md) imposed by the (eventual completed) lifetime checker.

 To see the library in action, you can check out some [benchmark code](https://github.com/duneroadrunner/SaferCPlusPlus-BenchmarksGame).
 There you can compare traditional C++ and (high-performance) SaferCPlusPlus implementations of the same algorithms.
 Also, the [msetl_example.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/examples/msetl_example/msetl_example.cpp) and [msetl_example2.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/examples/msetl_example/msetl_example2.cpp) files contain usage examples of the library's elements.
 But at this point, there are a lot of them, so it might be more effective to peruse the documentation first, then search those files for the element(s) you're interested in.
-(An online interactive version of these examples is also [available](https://godbolt.org/z/cPMEE8z7s), but the whole collection is large enough that the build will likely time-out.
+(An online interactive version of these examples is also [available](https://godbolt.org/z/vT19d5e9e), but the whole collection is large enough that the build will likely time-out.
 Often, the documentation for individual library elements will include a link to a more specific interactive example that should build fine.)

 Elements in this library are currently based on the C++17 version of their counterpart APIs.
 (C++14 is still supported.)

 #### Supported platforms
 Tested with the microsoft compiler (v.19.50.35718), g++13.3.0 and clang++18.1.3 (Ubuntu 24.04.1).
 Versions of g++ prior to version 5 are not supported.
-Last tested with Apple clang++ version 12.0.0 (macOS Catalina v10.15.7) on Aug 18, 2021.
 Apple clang++ is not currently a regular test target.
-Some (generally "less commonly used") features are not available with Apple clang++ (for example, some uses of `std::tie`).
 With the microsoft compiler, compiling in "conformance" mode (/permissive-) (which is not the default when using C++17 or lower) is recommended.

 ### Table of contents
 1. [Overview](#overview)